prarthanaus0597/SMPP_BRIDGE_USSD/README.md

 - Extraction of PDU from Abstract library.
 - Session methods overriding.
 - SMSC connection and listener management
-- Setting and TLVs values
+- Setting and transmitting TLVs values

 **Future Enhancement :**
 - Integrate developed USSD with backend of Application in any domain  as per requirement.